alx741/dotfiles/README.md

 ## Dependencies

-These dotfiles depends, obviously, on the all the programs it configures, so install them first.
+These dotfiles depend, obviously, on the all the programs it configures, so install them first.

-Some of the various scripts depend on other binaries that can be installed using the system package manager.
+Additionally, the scripts depend on other binaries that can be installed using the system package manager.
 This is a non-exhaustive list:

 * acpi